Sri Meenakshi Temple (Brazoria County, Texas): Shrines

+There is a separate temple dedicated to Ganesh which served as the original temple in 1977 and it was reconstructed in 2013.

 Other facilities

 In addition to the temple and other shrines, the Sri Meenakshi Temple is home to a peacock sanctuary, a kalyana mandapam (function hall), library, and a canteen that serves South Indian vegetarian food.
+There is also the Carriage House which houses chariots used for the deities for various festivals.